cedowens/JXA-Runner/README.md

 > ./JXARunner -u [url_to_jxa_payload] &

 ## Detection
 If **nohup** is being used to cause the executed payload to live beyond the Terminal, searching for nohup command line executions would return this activity (and may be a good idea in general to see what else in an environment is running commands with nohup).
+However, this will likely return lots of results and will need to be added with other indicators to find this activity.